PietroCiaccio/ExchangeMigration/USAGE.md

   - The secondary user object will be disabled.
   - Cross forest settings and permissions will be removed (if they exist).

+So in separation coexistence support is removed but the secondary object exists and can be used to meet the purpose of the project.

+## Final Notes

+The majority of users interested in using this module will most likely just want to use the *migrate* activity to meet their requirements.

+The author needed to include *GALSync* and *Separate* to meet the project requirements where the organization was being separated into two separate organizations but needed to work in a coexistence state until a set time.